8 Vintage Candies That Definitely Deserve a Comeback

 If I told you to think of a small, square taffy-like candy today, Starbursts might come to mind.
 Flip the calendar back 80-some years and the answer would have been Kits.
 In 1924, Fair Play Caramel Co. rolled out a candy product that featured three small squares of taffy in four flavors—peanut butter, chocolate, banana, and strawberry.
 Suggested retail at the time?
 A mere penny.
 Just the right price for a kid.

 Mary Ziegler says Kits are among many of the low-cost vintage candies the industry calls a “change maker”—a common candy-selling tactic still used in stores today.
 You’ll recognize change makers as those bins of 20-cent candies sitting next to the register.
 The idea is that when you receive your change back from a purchase you’ll spend it on a handful of those candies.
-If you’re feeling nostalgic, you’ll love these candy ads from the 40s and 50s.

 When I asked what the wildest candy was on Half Nuts’ shelves, a helpful clerk pointed me to Zotz.
 I took a bite and immediately knew why.
 It was like a scene from a Harry Potter movie!
 The candy sputtered and fizzed in my mouth.
 The hard candy shell contains a mixture of sodium bicarbonate (similar to baking soda) and citric acid.
 Made in Italy, the product came to the States in 1968, where pranksters quickly made it popular.
 It reminded me instantly of Firework Oreos.